Have questions? We're here.

 Top Antarctica Cruise Lines for 2025-2026

-Quark Expeditions - have long specialized in polar cruising and offer some of the most adventurous and active itineraries at competitive prices.
+Quark Expeditions has long specialized in polar cruising, offering some of the most adventurous and active itineraries at competitive prices.
 The new Ultramarine takes Antarctic cruising to the next level.

-Lindblad Expeditions - National Geographic - are legendary high-end adventure cruises with emphasis on wildlife and natural history.
-The stunning new National Geographic Endurance featured a patented X-bow® with powerful wave-slicing action provides an extremely smooth ride in even adverse conditions of Antarctica.
+Lindblad Expeditions - National Geographic offers legendary high-end adventure cruises to Antarctica with an emphasis on wildlife and natural history.
+The stunning new National Geographic Endurance features a patented X-bow® with powerful wave-slicing action that provides an extremely smooth ride in adverse conditions.

-Ponant - The luxury-class French cruise line has several mid-sized ships that cruise Antarctica, most notably Le Commandant Charcot, which will be the world's first electric hybrid polar icebreaker set to launch in 2021.
+Ponant is a French luxury cruise line with several mid-sized ships cruising Antarctica, most notably Le Commandant Charcot, the world's first electric hybrid polar icebreaker.

-Aurora Expeditions - recently launched the innovative and ecological Sylvia Earle and Greg Mortimer and even have combination cruise/flight trips where the trip out or back is a flight and the other cruising.
+Aurora Expeditions recently launched the innovative and eco-friendly Sylvia Earle, Greg Mortimer, and Douglas Mawson.
+They offer combination cruise/flight trips where the outbound or return voyage is a flight and the other is a cruise.

-Hurtigruten - have some of the most affordable long cruise options of around 20-days, though their ships tend to be on the large end with more than 500 passengers, with the exception of the small ship Fram, which carries 318.
+Hurtigruten has some of the most affordable long cruise options of around 20 days, although their ships tend to be large with more than 500 passengers, with the exception of the small ship Fram, which carries 318.

 Newest Ships Cruising Antarctica